April 7, 2011 (last updated August 8, 2021)

 Since then, bankers have deregulated themselves by moving half their business into the shadow banking system, where they are less regulated and more secret than ever.

-We are stunned and angered that regulators and politicians have let bankers pull another Inside Job, once again leaving taxpayers holding the bag for hundreds of billions of dollars in “losses.”
+We are stunned and angered that regulators and politicians have let bankers pull another Inside Job.

 “All that are left to salvage from the thrift industry carnage are lessons that we hope were learned.
 First and foremost is the clear message that there should be a careful reassessment of what can and cannot be deregulated in this country – and that deregulation is one thing while unregulation is something else entirely.
 Deregulating segments of the financial services industry is not, in itself, a bad idea. … Congress must learn to treat financial service deregulation like brain surgery, realizing that if too much is cut away, the patient will begin acting in bizarre, unpredictable, and often self-destructive ways.